Creative-Emporium/AnchorContext/README.md

 ## TODOs

-- [ ] **Test Multiple Nodes**
+- [x] **Test Multiple Nodes**
-  - Test distributed training across multiple nodes to enhance scalability.
+  Distributed training has now been tested across multiple nodes.
+For an implementation reference, please see **Example 3** in the `demo_llama.sh` script, which demonstrates how to run training across multiple nodes.

 - [ ] **Enable and Test Larger Batch Sizes**
   - Enable and then test batch sizes greater than 1 to improve training efficiency.